Test in a live environment

 Simply click on this icon to install dependencies.
 This process should only take a few minutes, depending on the speed of your internet connection.

-In this section of this article, we will discuss how to generate PDF files using IronPDF for Java.
-There are many ways to generate PDF files using IronPDF, but we will be discussing only a few of them.
+This section will discuss how to generate PDF files using IronPDF for Java.
+There are many ways to generate PDF files using IronPDF, but these two have proven to be the most optimal approaches.

 There are numerous ways to generate PDF files using IronPDF.
-However, in this article, we will only discuss two of them:
+However, this article will only discuss two of them:

 One of IronPDF's key features is its ability to convert a URL into a PDF file.
 This feature makes it simple for developers to convert web pages into PDFs for use within their applications.
 Below is example code that creates a new document using a URL.